garethredfern/vue-auth-demo/README.md

 # Vue Auth Demo with Firebase

-> A Vue.js project that provides a simple demo for securing pages with vue-router, Vuex and Firebase to handle authentication and user managment.
+> A Vue.js project that provides a simple demo for securing pages with vue-router, Vuex and Firebase to handle authentication and user management.

 **Please note you will need to add your own firebase credentials to the [config](https://github.com/garethredfern/vue-auth-demo/blob/master/src/main.js#L10).**